RHIT-CSSE/csse332/notes/project/index.md

 provide an interface to it using the virtual `procfs` filesystem.
 You have a bit more freedom in choosing the objective of your module as long as you satisfy a set of small requirements.
-If you are interested in this project, please reach out to Mohammad for input, a discussion, and some guidelines.
+If you are interested in this project, please reach out to your instructor for input, a discussion, and some guidelines.

 Please note that this project is by nature significantly harder than anything you do in xv6.
 You will need to work on a virtual machine that you are able to